BryanCE/noaa-free-community/README.md

 ### Requesting Features

 Have an idea for improvement?
-[Open an issue](../../issues/new) describing:
+[Start a discussion](https://github.com/BryanCE/noaa-free-community/discussions/new) or [open an issue](../../issues/new) describing:

 - What you'd like to see added
 - Why it would be useful
 - How you envision it working

 ### Asking Questions

+Not sure how something works?
+Check the [Discussions](https://github.com/BryanCE/noaa-free-community/discussions) section or [start a new discussion](https://github.com/BryanCE/noaa-free-community/discussions/new).

 Not sure how something works?
 Check the [Discussions](../../discussions) section or open a new discussion thread.